A memorial service in celebration of the life of former university trustee Mel Brown will be held at 11 a.m. Oct. 23 in Graham Chapel.

 Allen Sclaroff, DDS, professor of clinical otolaryngology at Washington University School of Medicine, died Aug.
 18 in St. Louis, following complications of multiple myeloma.
 He was 75.

-Brian T. Collins, MD, an associate professor of pathology and immunology at the Washington University School of Medicine in St. Louis, died Dec.
-23, 2016, in his sleep at his home in Creve Coeur, Mo.
-He was 52.
+Michael M. Mueckler, professor emeritus of cell biology and physiology at Washington University School of Medicine, died July 14 of natural causes at his home in Creve Coeur, Mo.
+He was 67.